vladbph/cymatix-doc/README.md

     ```
     "toth_fallback_mode":true
     ```
 - A layer can be optionally included into the deduction pipeline.
-When `accept_r_intents_only` is True , only  `R$` prefixed intent produced by one of the __previous layers__ will enable this layer to be included in the deduction.
+When `accept_r_intents_only` is True , only  `R~` prefixed intent produced by one of the __previous layers__ will enable this layer to be included in the deduction.
 By default, is it `False`.
 This is useful for expert system layers, where it should not be a part of collecting slots values, but rather when we need to process the whole collection of the slots.
     ```
     "accept_r_intents_only":true
     ```